OFFICE OF ADMISSIONS AND REGISTRAR

-The Office of Admissions also coordinates the graduation activities as well as requests for transcripts once a student leaves the college.
+The Office of Admissions/ Registrar coordinates the graduation activities, as well as requests for transcripts for current and former students.

 ACADEMIC TRANSCRIPTS POLICY